Hundreds of white flags planted in front of State Capitol to honor those lost to lung cancer

 In total, 500 flags were planted, with each flag representing five lives lost to lung cancer.

 The installation was coordinated by the American Lung Cancer Screening Initiative at LSU in partnership with the LUNGevity Foundation.
-The flags will remain on display for five days.
+The flags will remain on display for seven days.

 Organizers said they hope the display reminds the public that anyone with lungs can get lung cancer and highlights the life-saving importance of early detection and screenings.